OctopusDeploy/blog/blog/2023-02/devops-uses-capability-not-maturity/index.md

 You can use a maturity model to assess whether a set of activities is taking place, but not whether these activities impact your key outcomes.
 Maturity models are rigid and require you to adopt all characteristics to achieve maturity levels.
 You have to trust that following the model will bring you the same benefits experienced by the model's authors.

 The sequence of maturity levels might not work for everyone.
 They could slow down your progress or even have counter-productive outcomes.
-A maturity model doesn't take into account the unique challenges facing your business - it may not even solve the kind of problems you are facing.
+A maturity model doesn't take into account the unique challenges facing your business - it may not even solve the kind of problems you're facing.
 It also defines an end point that may not be good enough.

-Maturity models are most commonly used within due-diligence frameworks to ensure suppliers meet a minimum standard for process or security.
-If you were cynical, you might argue that they are used to ensure an organization can't be blamed when one of its suppliers makes a mistake.
+Maturity models are most commonly used in due-diligence frameworks to ensure suppliers meet a minimum standard for process or security.
+If you were cynical, you might argue they're used to ensure an organization can't be blamed when one of its suppliers makes a mistake.

 In DevOps, the context and challenges faced by organizations and teams are so important, a maturity model is not an appropriate tool.
-If you want to apply a maturity model to DevOps, you may need to adjust your mindset and approach as there is no fixed end state to DevOps.
+If you want to apply a maturity model to DevOps, you may need to adjust your mindset and approach as there's no fixed end state to DevOps.
 Neither should the capabilities be adopted in a pre-determined order.

-Maturity models are not appropriate to DevOps because:
+Maturity models are not appropriate to DevOps because they:

-- They assume there is a known answer to your current context
+- Assume there is a known answer to your current context
-- They focus on arriving at a fixed end state
+- Focus on arriving at a fixed end state
-- They encourage standardization, not innovation and experimentation
+- Encourage standardization, not innovation and experimentation
-- They have a linear progression
+- Have a linear progression
-- They are activity-based
+- Are activity-based

-For DevOps, a different kind of model is needed.
+For DevOps, you need a different kind of model.

 ## Capability models